amsgwbootcamp/Password_Project/README.md

 If no selections are chosen, a message will be displayed to the user stating that a password could not be generated.

 If the user has selected one or multiple of the choices asked for, a password will be created and displayed on the screen.
-The user can then copy and paste the password to whereever they wish to use it.
+The user can then copy and paste the password to where they wish to use it.